yeyo27/TFM/README.md

 # TFM
+Unveiling a Dynamic Virtual Assistant Powered by Vector Search.

-Repository for TFM of master in Big Data and Artificial Intelligence
+TFM of master in Big Data and Artificial Intelligence

 Steps to follow (initial prototype):
 <ul>